Sreeshks/MTCNN-based-Deepfake-Detection/README.md

 - Support for multi-modal analysis (audio + video)
 - Temporal analysis across frame sequences
 - Attention mechanisms for focusing on manipulation artifacts

+## Acknowledgements

+- The facenet-pytorch library for MTCNN implementation
+- PyTorch for the pretrained ResNet-50 model
+- Dataset provided by [1000 Videos Split](https://www.kaggle.com/datasets/nanduncs/1000-videos-split) on Kaggle